• As low as $194/Night

 About the Area

 Located by the sea, this vacation home is in Historic District, a neighborhood in Beaufort.
-John Mark Verdier House and St. Helena's Episcopal Church are local landmarks, and some of the area's activities can be experienced at Spanish Moss Trail and Broome Lane Trailhead.
+John Mark Verdier House and St. Helena's Episcopal Church are local landmarks, and some of the area's activities can be experienced at Cat Island Driving Range and Sanctuary Golf Club.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Special Instructions